slr178/finalproject/README.md

  -   kxr2@pitt.edu - Kade Rolfe

 # Descriptions/Links to Datasets

+## Project Description:
+This project uses arrest, education, and parking data to reason what is the "best" neighborhood in Pittsburgh.

 ## Dataset #1 (Sebastian)
 * Dataset Name: Arrest Data
 * Source: City of Pittsburgh Open Data Portal